ajs1998/Stegosaurus/README.md

 ## Building

-Run PremakeScript.bat and build StegosaurusApplication with Visual Studio 2019.
+Download [Premake5](https://premake.github.io/download.html) for your system and move the binary to vendor/premake/, then run PremakeScript.bat.
+You can also use Premake to generate solution files for vs2005 and up, or generate gmake, gmake2, or codelite project files.
+Build StegosaurusApplication with Visual Studio 2019.
+Visual Studio is for Windows only,

 There are two main projects: `StegosaurusEngine` and `StegosaurusApplication`.
 The engine is compiled into a `.lib` file that you could use in your own program.
 The Application project is a command line tool that takes user input and uses the engine library to encode and decode information to and from images.